BookStackApp/website/content/blog/bookstack-release-v22-10.md

 We added the ability to copy books late last year in BookStack v21.12.
 Something missing from the copy would be any relations to shelves that the original book sat upon.
-As of this release, copying a book will now also copy its shelf relations, as long as the user has permission to edit those shelves (Since they'd effectively be altering its content).
+As of this release, copying a book will now also copy its shelf relations, as long as the user performing the copy has permission to edit those shelves (Since they'd effectively be altering its content).

 ### Code Block WYSIWYG Toolbar